-Policies and procedures on reporting a fire and fire safety are located in the Heidelberg University Student Handbook.
-The handbook also includes information on electrical appliances permitted in resident housing, prohibiting smoking in residential units, and prohibiting the possession of items that produce an open flame in University-owned residences.
+Policies and procedures on reporting a fire and fire safety are located in the HU Crisis & Emergency Response Summary, page 27 of the Student Handbook and page 5 & 6 of this report.
+Information on electrical appliances permitted in resident housing, prohibiting smoking in residential units, and prohibiting the possession of items that produce an open flame in University-owned residences are included in the Student Handbook and page 6 of this report.